CodingItWrong/outsidein.dev/docs/next-steps.md

 # Next Steps

 You've completed this guide and gotten a taste of outside-in test-driven development on the frontend.
 But this is just the beginning of your journey.
-Here are some more resources to take your learning further, depending on what you want to learn more about.
+Here are some more suggestions to take your learning further.

-Note that none of the below are affiliate links; I don't make any money off of them.
+Note that none of the links to products below are affiliate links; I don't make any money off of them.
 These are just resources that have helped me that I want to pass along.
 For published books, I link to Pragmatic Bookshelf and InformIT because they offer DRM-free ebooks.
 They are all available through other channels as well.

+## A Community of Practice
+Doing agile development with other people provides accountability to stick with it and insights when it's not clear what to do.
+Here are some suggestions for how to find others to do agile development with:

+- An easy first step is the [Outside-In Frontend Dev chat on Gitter](https://gitter.im/outsideindev/community).
+You can join there to discuss what we've learned and how to apply it with the author (me, Josh!) and other readers.
+- If you're on twitter, you can <a href="https://twitter.com/intent/tweet?button_hashtag=outsideintdd&ref_src=twsrc%5Etfw" data-show-count="false">tweet #outsideintdd</a> to share your experiences and questions, or <a href="https://twitter.com/search?lang=en&q=(%23outsideintdd)&src=typed_query">search for #outsideintdd</a> to see who else is thinking about this approach.
+- Find a local [meetup](https://www.meetup.com/) focused on agile development practices.
+"Software craftsmanship" is a common term for such meetups.
+- Attend a workshop on TDD or refactoring.
+Two instructors I would recommend are [James Shore](https://www.jamesshore.com/Calendar/) who focuses on JavaScript, and [Sandi Metz](https://www.sandimetz.com/courses) who is so amazing that it is *absolutely* worth learning a little Ruby programming to take her course.
+- The next time you are looking for a new job, look for one that prioritizes agile development practices.
+Just hearing them say "we do agile" or "we do testing" is not enough: ask them what their agile process is like, and see if they have a thorough understanding of small stories, refactoring, and evolutionary design.

 ## Testing Tool Docs
 Just like you learn your framework deeply, it's important to learn your testing tools deeply as well.
 This will show you what features you can draw from, give you ideas for how to test, and prevent buggy tests due to misunderstanding the test functionality.
 All of the tools we used have excellent guides, so I would recommend looking through them thoroughly: